 DocumentationYou can obtain a receipt every time you make a deposit to your Orca card.
 You will also receive a receipt of your transaction every time you use your account or use your Orca card account at one of the POD (Place of Deposit) terminals.
 Statements of account will be furnished upon request.
 You may also go online to view up to 30 days of transaction history.

 Each time you use your Orca card, you have the ability to display your balance.
-If you believe that your balance is incorrect or your statement shows transactions you did not make, notify the Office of Student Life at once at 360.383.3008
+If you believe that your balance is incorrect or your statement shows transactions you did not make, notify the Office of Student Life and Development at once at 360.383.3008

-If you fail to notify the Office of Student Life within ten (10) days after the statement was mailed or given to you, and it can be proven that properly informing the Orca card office would have prevented further unapproved use of your Orca card account, the money lost after the ten (10) days may not be credited to your Orca card account.
+If you fail to notify the Office of Student Life and Development within ten (10) days after the statement was mailed or given to you, and it can be proven that properly informing the Orca card office would have prevented further unapproved use of your Orca card account, the money lost after the ten (10) days may not be credited to your Orca card account.
 If a valid reason, such as a long trip or hospital stay, kept you from notifying the Orca card Office, the time period may be extended.

 In any correspondence regarding your Orca card account:

 - Include your name and account number (student or employee ID number)

 - Describe the error or transaction in question including the date, time, and location where the error is reported to have occurred.
 Tell us the dollar amount if a transaction is involved

 - Explain as clearly as you can why you believe it is an error or why you need more information

 There are no limits on the number of transactions on your Orca card account.
 However, the dollar amount of your transactions may not exceed your current Orca card account balance.
 Overdrafts will not be possible.
 The maximum balance you may carry on your Orca card account is $1,000.